Certificate of Demolition Eligibility Review

 Landmark Designation Potential

 • By day 40 of the posting period, a stakeholder meeting with a third-party facilitator must take place.
-The meeting must include the property owner(s) or owner(s)' representative, one of the persons who filed the notice of intent, and a Landmark Preservation staff member.
+The meeting must include the property owner(s) or their representative, one of the persons who filed the notice of intent, and a Landmark Preservation staff member.
 Representative members of the community may also be invited to the meeting.

-• If the posting period is extended and Landmark Preservation staff receives a designation application and application fee by 4:30 p.m. on the 60th calendar day, the landmark designation process would begin.
-Note: The designation applicant does not have to be one of the people who submitted the notice of intent.
+• If the posting period is extended and Landmark Preservation staff receives a designation application and application fee by 4:30 p.m. on the 60th calendar day of the posting period, the landmark designation process would begin.
+Note: The designation applicants do not have to be the people who submitted the notice of intent.

-• If the posting period is extended and Landmark Preservation staff does not receive a designation application and application fee by 4:30 p.m. on the 60th calendar day, the CDE will be issued on the next business day.
+• If the posting period is extended and Landmark Preservation staff does not receive a designation application and application fee by 4:30 p.m. on the 60th calendar day of the posting period, the CDE will be issued on the next business day.